 - SEDEX (Supplier Ethical Data Exchange) is a not-for-profit organization dedicated to driving improvements in responsible and ethical business practices - including labor standards - in global supply chains. - Select ADM facilities register with SEDEX, maintain a self-assessment questionnaire and periodically host and complete 3rd-party SEDEX audits.
-The human rights portion of these audits includes assessments of facility conditions, child labor, forced/bonded labor, eligibility for employment, ethical recruitment, safety, discrimination, harassment and abuse, compensation, freedom of association and collective bargaining, and indigenous populations and communities. - In addition to tracking all audit outcomes and corrective actions, ADM reports on specific KPIs, in accordance with our Human Rights program.
-At the ADM facilities visited in 2018, there were no fees charged to job-seekers in exchange for employment and no collateral was taken in the form of money, identification or other personal belongings (without workers' consent) as a condition of employment by ADM or contracted companies.
-Additionally, no human trafficking was observed.
+The human rights portion of these audits includes assessments of facility conditions, child labor, forced/bonded labor, eligibility for employment, ethical recruitment, safety, discrimination, harassment and abuse, compensation, freedom of association and collective bargaining, and indigenous populations and communities. - o In addition to tracking all audit outcomes and corrective actions, ADM reports on specific KPIs, in accordance with our Human Rights program.
+At the ADM facilities visited in 2018 and in 2019, there were no fees charged to jobseekers in exchange for employment and no collateral was taken in the form of money, identification or other personal belongings (without workers' consent) as a condition of employment by ADM or contracted companies.
+Additionally, no human trafficking was observed. - In 2019, ADM expanded its SEDEX membership to enable review of upstream suppliers' self-assessment questionnaires, audits, and corrective action plan reports to further our supply chain risk assessment.